saliha-so/online-retail-dashboard/README.md

 > (https://public.tableau.com/views/uk_retailer1/Dashboard1?:language=en-
 US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)

+## Dataset

+The original dataset is too large to upload here.
+You can download it directly from [Kaggle](https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci/data)).

 ####  About Me

 I'm a junior data analyst transitioning into the field from a non-technical background.
 This project is part of my learning journey, and I'm eager to keep building impactful, business-driven analytics projects.